-- 2.1.
-Examples of acceptable courses and continuing education are higher degree courses (part time or full time) in Science, Engineering, Metallurgy and Environmental Studies, as well as other disciplines such as Business Studies, Management, Law, Commerce, Economics, Health & Safety, Environment, etc. Include actual hours of formal lectures or equivalent hours of research or online engagement for distance/internet delivered courses. - 2.2.
+- 3.1.
+Examples of acceptable courses and continuing education are higher degree courses (part time or full time) in Science, Engineering, Metallurgy and Environmental Studies, as well as other disciplines such as Business Studies, Management, Law, Commerce, Economics, Health & Safety, Environment, etc. Include actual hours of formal lectures or equivalent hours of research or online engagement for distance/internet delivered courses. - 3.2.
 For Chartered Professionals undertaking a higher degree or a graduate diploma, the coursework involved (unless previously credited) will cover the requirements for PD for a three-year rolling period.
-Results must indicate successful progression and be uploaded to the online PD logbook. - 2.3.
-Note: Prior to 2016 these claims had a 3 x weighting for contact hours, with the intention that this was to allow for non-contact study for preparation for tutorials, assignments, reading, and preparation for exams.
-Chartered Professionals undertaking a PD review covering the years 2014 and 2015 may utilise this 3 x weighting for those years.
-This clause does not cover new applications for CP.
+Results must indicate successful progression and be uploaded to the online PD logbook.